StenDoipanni/semantic-memes/README.md

    ```
    - Solution: Set `CLAUDE_API_KEY` in your `.env` file

-2. **Ollama Not Running**
+2. **HuggingFace Model Not Found**
    ```
-   Error: Ollama provider is not available
+   Error: Model not found
    ```
-   - Solution: Start Ollama service: `ollama serve`
+   - Solution: Ensure you have internet access or the model is cached locally
+   - Check GPU availability if using CUDA

 3. **Image Format Not Supported**
    ```